-The Ladies' Department shall always be choice and select, and shall receive strict attention, while advance-no orders, no matter from what source, such things as may interest our juvenile readers, and that important and large class of our readers, the Farmer will not be overlooked.
-In order to gratify, as much as possible, the laudible desire of our country readers, a portion of our attention will be devoted to the collection and diffusion of such News, Memoranda, Tables, Facts, Hints, &c. as may seem important to agriculturists, and the population resident without the confines of our great cities The state of the markets and the fluciua tious in the prices, will be regularly and what is of more moment, correctly given.
+The Ladies' Department shall always be choice and select, and shall receive strict attention, while such things as may interest our juvenile readers. and that important and large class of our readers, the Farmer will not be overlooked.
+In order to gratify, as much as possible, the laudible desire of our country readers, a portion of our attention will e devoted to the collection and diffusion of such News, Memoranda, Tables, Facts, Hints, &c. as may seem important to agriculturists, and the population resident without the confines of our great cities The state of the markets and the fluciua tious in the prices, will be regularly and what is of more moment, correctly given.

-We have ever been opposed to the constant bluster and parade made by some editors, about the excellence of their papers, and have resolved that the Saturd y Evening Post, shall be conducted, as to speak for itself, Our readers will always find in its columns the earliest and most authentic information, es well as the most choice and entertaining literary matter, We have totally discarded the system of filling the poper with quack advertisements, but prefer giving our readers from week to week, entertaining reading matter.
-And we feel assured that we shall be no losers thereby, as but few readers care about having a paper fitted with descriptions of these nauseating com-
+We have ever been opposed to the constant bluster and parade made by some editors, about the excellence of their papers, and have resolved that the Saturday Evening Post, shall be conducted, as to speak for itself.

+Our readers will always find in its columns the earliest and most authentic information, es well as the most choice and entertaining literary matter.
+We have totally discarded the system of filling the poper with quack advertisements, but prefer giving ur readers from week to week, entertaining reading matter.

+And we feel assured that we shall be no losers thereby, as but few readers care about having a paper filled with descriptions of these nauscating compounds.

 The Saturday Evening Post, will be furnished for \$2 per annum in advance, or one copy three years for \$5.
-To those who wish to subscribe for a Philadelphia Magazine, we will furnish a copy of the Philadelphia Ca ket, and two copies of the l'ost for one year for \$5 free of postage and dis-
+To those who wish to subscribe for a Philadelphia Magazine, we will furnish a copy of the Philadelphia Ca ket, and two copies of the Post for one year for \$5 free of postage and dis-

-No New Subscriber received without the
+No New Subscriber received without the Money.

 To those who wish to subscribe, we would say, that the safest plan is to enclose the money in a letter and direct to us.
-Most postmasters will frank their letters if relating to nothing but the business of the office, and all postmasters who will be kind enough so to do, we shall be pleased to ac- to any subscriber longer than it shall have been knowledge as agents,
+Most postmasters will frank their letters if relating to nothing but the business of the office, and all postmasters who will be kind enough so to do, we shall be pleased to acknowledge as agents,

 Address GEORGE R. GRAHAM & CO.
+No 36 Carter's Alley, Philadelphia

 THE NEW WORLD.
-THE LARGEST, CHEAPEST, HANDSOM EST, AND MOST COMPREHENSIVE NEWSPAPER IN THE UNITED STATES.
+THE LARGEST, CHEAPEST, HANDSOM

+EST, AND MOST COMPREHENSIVE NEWSPAPER IN THE UNITED STATES.

-EDITED BY PARK BENJAMIN AND EPES SARGENT
+EDITED BY PARK BENJAMIN AND EPES SARGENT.

-NEW WORLD more valuable than ever a compendious newspaper and repository of elegan literature, we enter upon the second volume (folio on the 24th of October, dressed in a beautiful gar of new type, cast expressly for the purpose.
-1 will therefore be a fitting time to commence new which may then expire.
+NEW WORLD more valuable than ever as a compendious newspaper and repository of elegant literature, we enter upon the second volume (folio) on the 24th of October, dressed in a beautiful gard of new type, cast expressly for the purpose.
+It will therefore be a fitting time to commence new subscriptions, as well as for the renewal of those which may then expire,

-During the first year of the existence of the New Wonte, it has acquired a reputation an circulation superior to any weekly paper in the country; and has furnished to its subscribers, durin that period, (besides a I the current news of the da domestic and foreign) new and valuable works 1 Talfourd, D'Israeli, Thomas Moore, Miss Mitfor Mrs. Jameson, C. Dickens, Ainsworth, Knowle Bulwer, Marry at, and others-works, which in Lo don could not be purchased for fifty times ti amount of the subscription price of the Ne World.
-In addition to works of interest by the eminent authors, it has contained the cream of t periodical literature of the day, as well as origin articles from the pens of some of the most popu writers of America, among whom we may mente Miss Sedgwick, Orville Dewey, Professor Long! low, the author of "Yankee Notions," Sim Street, &c. &c.
+During the first year of the existence of the NEW WORLE, it has acquired a reputation and circulation superior to any weekly paper in the country; and has furnished to its subscribers, during that period, (besides a I the current news of the day, domestic and foreign) new and valuable works by Talfourd, D'Israell, Thomas Moore, Miss Mitford, Mrs. Jameson, C. Dickens, Ainsworth, Knowles, Bulwer, Marryat, and others-works, which in Londen could not be purchased for fifty times the amount of the subscription price of the New World.
+In addition to works of interest by these eminent authors, it has contained the cream of the periodical literature of the day, as well as original articles from the pens of some of the most popular writers of America, among whom we may mention Miss Sedgwick, Orville Dewey, Professor Longfellow, the author of "Yankee Notions," Simms, Street, &c. &c.